hiero-ledger/hiero-json-rpc-relay/docs/nonce-management-and-tx-pool.md

 - After a tx is processed (success or failure), `pending` equals `latest` for that signer because the pending entry is removed.
 - While one or more transactions are pending for a signer, `pending` is greater than `latest` when `ENABLE_TX_POOL = true`.
-- With the feature disabled, behavior matches today’s MN-only semantics; race conditions (WRONG_NONCE) remain possible.
+- With the feature disabled, behavior matches today’s MN-only semantics.

 ---